EUDAT-B2STAGE/http-api/docs/user/registered.md

 ## **PUT**
 ### Upload an entity **and trigger the registration in B2SAFE**

 Both Form and Streaming upload are supported.
-Streaming is faster and does load the file in memory on clinet side.
+Streaming is faster and does load the file in memory on client side.

 > Notes: The entity registration depends on the policies adopted by the B2SAFE instance which the B2STAGE HTTP-API is connected to.
 This operation is idempotent.